-Korofeigu Farmer's Cooperative Society is located in the Bena Bena Valley of the Eastern Highlands, between Goroka to the west and Henganofi to the east.
-The coop is comprised of 97 members (some of whom are seen above, near a nursery), with a total cultivation area of 112 hectares.
-The mountainous, moist cultivation area has loamy soil and a variety of native shade trees.
+The coop—which may be a cooperative in name and practice, though not as an officially registered entity, which is common in the region—is comprised of 97 producers (some of whom are seen above, near a nursery) who farm an area of 112 hectares.
+The mountainous and moist cultivation area has loamy soil and a variety of native shade trees.
 Annual production is around 1.6 containers.

 In early 1945, as the war in New Guinea was subsiding, four village plots in the Korofeigu area were identified by the administration for coffee planting by the villages.
 Thirteen teenage villagers from Korofeigu and other surrounding areas were selected to be sent to a newly created school for training in coffee production.
 For the next 12 months, government officials moved around the Eastern Highlands selecting village plots and encouraging them to plant seedlings while continuing to train the youth of these areas.
-The initial reaction of the indigenous population was of indifference; in a bountiful valley that could produce so much, it was thought that a crop that would take three years to harvest a return was a waste of time.
+The initial reaction of the indigenous population was indifference; in a bountiful valley that could produce so much, it was thought that a crop that would take three years to harvest a return was a waste of time.
 Although some plots were neglected, none were removed, allowing the beginning of a coffee-farming culture in this area.

 In recent years, NGHCE began a program to assist farmers in obtaining their Organic certification.
-This coffee is the product of this initiative, which also provides extension work on HIV/AIDS prevention, financial management, gender equality awareness, coffee husbandry and certification standards and procedures.
+This coffee is the product of this initiative, which also provides extensive work on HIV/AIDS prevention, financial management, gender equality awareness, coffee husbandry and certification standards and procedures.